bCoder778/qitmeer-wallet/README.md

 ## qitmeer-wallet
-The command-line wallet of the Qitmeer network
+The command-line wallet of the Qitmeer networ

 ## download or build